krfribeiro/check_mk/README.md

 And so on!

-Feel free to use, and of course, get it better!
+Feel free to use, and of course, get it better!!